 CHF Media Fund will invest in companies that own the intellectual property rights (IPR) to newly developed family, or children’s, television shows.
 Proceeds from fundraising are used to monetise the IPR.
 Sir David Jason sits on the board of CHF Media Group as a non-executive director.

-This invests across various technology sectors; including energy, medical and business enterprise software.
-It is targeting a return of £1.60 per £1 invested and should be viewed as at the upper end of the risk scale.
+investors can see which underlying companies they will be invested in.
+Targets a return of £1.60 per £1 invested and should be viewed as at the upper end of the risk scale.

 Downing's newest venture is growth-focused aiming to invest into a portfolio of technology businesses.
 Consumer internet, defence technology, software as a service and life sciences will be particular focuses.